hnarayanan/sicm/README.md

 ### Integration with GNU Emacs

 I also happen to use [GNU Emacs][gnu-emacs], so here is some bonus material.
-If you add the following block to your Emacs configuration, they install and configure a package called [Geiser][emacs-geiser] that gets a nicer [REPL][wiki-repl] working in Emacs.
-This makes hacking with Scheme even more fun.
+If you add the following blocks to your Emacs configuration, they install and configure a package called [Geiser][emacs-geiser] that gets a nicer [REPL][wiki-repl] for Scheme with scmutils working within Emacs.
+This makes hacking along with this book even more fun.

 ````
 (use-package geiser